3mawy/metabase-multi-schema-dashboard-duplicator/README.md

 ## Usage

-Here's how you can use the Metabase API Client to copy and update dashboards:

-Create a dashboard with one of the schemas you have available it will be used as the **template schema** including in the dashboard all the cards(questions) that you need to apply to the other schemas. this is the **from_dashboard_id** that we will use in the script

-**old_schema** field is the name of the schema that you choose as the **template schema**

 ### **--> IMPORTANT NOTE <--**
 **You need to convert all the questions (cards) in the dashboard to sql before being able to use this to change the schema dynamically**

+## Create dashboards Per topic
+update_dashboards_for_schemas: Duplicates a template dashboard across multiple schemas, ensuring each schema has a centralized dashboard that includes all card topics.
+This helps in maintaining a consistent dashboard layout across different schemas, with each schema's data displayed in a similar manner.
+Update dashboards for different schemas

+Using the GUI:
+- create a dashboard with one of the schemas you have available it will be used as the **template schema**.
+- include in this dashboard all the cards(questions) that you need to apply to the other schemas. (this is the **from_dashboard_id** that we will use in the script).

+**old_schema** field is the name of the schema that you choose as the **template schema**

 ```python
 from metabase_api.metabase_api.api_client import MetabaseAPIClient